kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/gcp.md

 ### 3. Provide CORS Access

-Create a json file `cors.json` with the following content. **(Please ensure that you update the origin with your Kolena platform URL)**
+Create a json file `cors.json` with the following content:

 ```json
 [